-33 Cheap Things to Make Your Home Look Expensive - E!
+These 68 Cheap Things Will Make Your Home Look More Expensive and You Can Find Them All on Amazon - E!
 Online

 Bedsure Satin Pillowcase for Hair and Skin Queen- 2 Pack

-If you don't want to commit to an entire sheet/bedding set, then just opt for a satin pillow case.
+If you don't want to commit to an entire sheet/bedding set, then just opt for a satin pillowcase.
 It's great for your skin, hair, and to add a touch of luxury to your bedding.
-This set of two pillow cases has 152,200+ five-star Amazon reviews and it's available in many different colors.
+This best-selling set of two pillow cases has 220,000+ five-star Amazon reviews and it's available in many different colors.

 Flameless Candles